Affiliate marketing isn’t just putting a bunch of links on your site or on social media and seeing what sticks.

 1,000 x 20% = 200 affiliate clicks per month

-If only 1 out of every 50 that click on your affiliate links actually buy something, you’ll make 4 sales.
-That equates to 2% conversion rate.
+If only 1 out of every 50 that clicks on your affiliate links actually buy something, you’ll make 4 sales.
+That equates to a 2% conversion rate.

-If 1 out of 20 people buy through your affiliate link, that means you’ll make 10 sales per month.
+If 1 out of 20 people buys through your affiliate link, that means you’ll make 10 sales per month.
 That’s a 5% conversion rate.

 Let’s say the product costs $30.
 A 2% conversion rate earns you $120.
 Whereas a 5% conversion rate earns you $300.
 Big difference!